giaopham99/Arcade/REFLECTION.md

 Here is a sample entry (delete this line; also: feel free to copy/paste/modify):

-## SUN 2019-04-05 @ 11:55 PM EST
+## TUE 2019-04-16 @ 11:55 PM EST

 1. **DONE:** Downloaded the skeleton code.
+             Finished the main screen.
+             Imported images into resources.

-2. **TODO:** Finish reading the project description.
+2. **TODO:** Finish GUI and functions of 2048.

-3. **PROB:** Had a hard time scheduling physicial meetings with each other at first, but now that we've settled on a regular day/time things are looking great!
+3. **PROB:** Figuring out how to manipulate components on the game board.